operasoftware/devopera/articles/_posts/2015-03-23-media-features.md

 One of the problems with `pointer` and `hover` is that, by design, they only expose the characteristics of what a browser deems to be the *primary* input device – and current browser implementations may, in some cases, not be as smart as they should in making this assessment, since what constitutes a primary input may not always be obvious.

 Traditionally, we could say that a phone/tablet’s primary input is the touchscreen.
 But on desktop/laptop devices, any hard distinction already becomes blurry: these devices usually have both a keyboard and mouse/trackpad.
 What is the *primary* input in this case?
 Currently, browsers make the assumption that in these situations, it’s the mouse/trackpad.
 But what if I’m actually a user who navigates only using the keyboard (which, depending on how things are coded, can be considered a `pointer:fine` — for focusable elements like links and buttons — or `pointer:none` device — in the case of custom interfaces, reliant on JavaScript events with coordinates, such as a `<canvas>` — lacking `:hover`)?
-This particular case is (sort of) aknowledged in the spec:
+This particular case is (sort of) acknowledged in the spec:

 > For accessibility reasons, even on devices whose pointing device can be described as fine, the UA may give a value of coarse or none to this media query, to indicate that the user has difficulties manipulating the input device accurately or at all.